projectbismark/bismark-passive/PRIVACY.md

 - **We do not record Personally Identifiable Information (PII).** We do not record your name, e-mail address, financial information, mailing address, birth date, or MAC or IP addresses except as described above.
-- **We do not record packet contents.** We do not monitor the contents of e-mails, chat conversations, phone calls, file downloads, Web page contents, Internet login credentials, or anything else about your activities online except as described above.
+- **We do not record application packet contents.** We do not monitor the contents of e-mails, chat conversations, phone calls, file downloads, Web page contents, Internet login credentials, or anything else about your activities online except as described above.

 BISmark-Passive does not install software on any of your network devices aside from your BISmark router.